 Another mate loves the outdoors life, and is into walking.
 She has climbed Snowden not once but TWICE in the last year.
 I’d treat her to a glamping stay.
 Like camping, but you can still plug in your hairdryer.
 Nice one.

-So you can see why all these experiences would appeal to me more than the usual gift ideas of jumpers, perfume and jewellery.
-All of those are lovely, but the memories of a day out can last much longer.
+So you can see why all these would appeal to me more than the usual gift ideas of jumpers, perfume and jewellery.
+All of those are lovely, but the memories of a day doing something different can last much longer.

 I am going to buy my little one and niece some gifts.
 Not many, as they both have everything they need.
 But we will be clearing out a lot of old toys to make room for the new.
 Some will go to charity, some will be sold.